-Session fees vary by therapist.
-Initial individual consultations are charged between $120-$155 and ongoing individual sessions are billed at $100-$150, depending on the therapist.
-Initial couple’s consultations are between $135-$175 and ongoing couple’s sessions run between $135-$175, depending on the therapist.
+Session fees may vary by therapist.
+Individual sessions are approximately $175 for a 50 minute session, depending on the therapist.
+Couple’s sessions are approximately $200.
 All sessions are 50 minutes, unless specified otherwise.
 If a session runs more than ten minutes beyond the standard 50 minutes, the session fee will be prorated accordingly in 15 minute increments.
 If the client and therapist agree upon a longer session, the session fee will be prorated accordingly based on the client’s or couple’s 50 minute session rate.
-Sessions with additional participants will be billed on a case-by-case basis.
+Sessions with additional family members or participants will be billed on a case-by-case basis.
 This is a brief summary of our standard fees for services.
 Not all of our services are listed.
 To receive fee information for any of our specialized services, please contact the practice and we will gladly provide more detailed information for you.

 Occasionally brief phone calls may be needed for more than scheduling purposes.
 Phone calls running longer than five minutes will be billed at the above prorated session rates.
 If our services are utilized in any legal capacity and/or for forensic work, the billing rate will be $500.00 per hour and you will be required to make an up-front retainer (which will be determined on a case-by-case basis) and cover any attorney fees we incur due our involvement in your case.

 Payment is due at the time of service.
 Forms of accepted payment are: Cash, Check, Major Credit Cards, HSA cards and Debit Cards.
 Many clients appreciate the ease and convenience of having their credit card information on file within our HIPAA compliant encrypted software service.
 This alleviates using session time to settle charges.
 Though a credit card is required to be kept on file with the practice, clients are welcome to pay with any of the forms of payment listed above.